CLOSED CHURCHES WITHIN THE

 Juniata section, where it becomes 4th Avenue, to 3rd Street.
 Turn left on

 3rd Street and go 7 blocks to 10th Avenue.
-The church is on the southwest
+The church is on the southeast

 corner.